winkm89/osfavorites/README.md

 ### Bug Tracking / Project Management
 * [mantisBT](http://www.mantisbt.org/) - A lightweight issue tracker based on PHP.
 * [Orangescrum](https://www.orangescrum.org/) - A flexible project and task management web application based on the CakePHP framework.
+* [Redmine](http://www.redmine.org/) - A web-based project management and issue tracking tool written in Ruby on Rails.
 * [Tuleap](https://www.tuleap.org/) - An all in one plattform fo issue tracking, project management, document management, test management and collaboration, based on PHP.

 ### Customer Relationship Management (CRM)